 vSphere 5.5 End of General Support Reminder

-If you are running vSphere 5.5, please be advised that End of General Support (EOGS) for vSphere 5.5 is September 19, 2018.
-Read the EOGS blog reminder to get more details.
+If you are running vSphere 5.5, please be advised that End of General Support (EOGS) for vSphere 5.5 occurred on September 19, 2018.
+Read the 5.5 EOGS blog for more details.

 Before starting the upgrade of vCenter Server, note any other VMware solutions associated with your environment, such as Site Recovery Manager (SRM) or VMware NSX.
-Also, determine whether your current deployment uses an embedded or external architecture for SSO/PSC.
-Use the VMware Product Interoperability Matrix and review Knowledge Base article 2147548 to identify versions of these solutions that are compatible with vSphere 6.5.
-Refer to Knowledge Base article 2147289 for the sequence to use when upgrading solutions and vCenter Server (and its components).
+Also, determine whether your current deployment uses an embedded or external architecture for PSC.
+Use the VMware Product Interoperability Matrix and review Knowledge Base article 53704 to identify versions of these solutions that are compatible with vSphere 6.7.
+Refer to Knowledge Base article 53710 for the sequence to use when upgrading solutions and vCenter Server (and its components).

-Upgrades to vCenter Server 6.5 are supported from vCenter Server 5.5 and above.
-A migration tool is also available to convert your deployment from vCenter Server for Windows to the vCenter Server Appliance.
+Upgrades to vCenter Server 6.7 are supported from vCenter Server 6.0 and above.
+A migration tool is also available to convert your deployment from vCenter Server for Windows to the vCenter Server Appliance (VCSA).
+When migrating from vCenter Server for Windows to the VCSA it is important to externalize any installed VMware products like SRM or Horizon View Composer prior to beginning any migration steps.
 See the vSphere Upgrade Guide for more information.

 This may be done in a rolling manner, with individual hosts in a cluster successively updated after virtual machines are migrated using vSphere vMotion to the other operational hosts.
 A rolling approach allows you to upgrade vSphere hosts while avoiding virtual machine downtime.
-In-place host upgrades to ESXi version 6.5 are supported from vSphere hosts running ESXi 5.5 or later.
-Upgrade methods for upgrading your vSphere hosts include using the ESXi Installer, the ESXCLI command from within the ESXi Shell, vSphere Update Manager, and Auto Deploy.
+In-place host upgrades to ESXi version 6.7 are supported from vSphere hosts running ESXi 6.0 or later.
+Upgrade methods for upgrading your vSphere hosts include using the ESXi Installer, the ESXCLI command from within the ESXi Shell, vSphere Update Manager (VUM), and Auto Deploy.

 The final step is to install or upgrade additional management solutions that integrate with vCenter Server and provide capabilities for monitoring and planning.
 Consult the product documentation for vRealize Log Insight and vRealize Operations to see how to deploy these products and refer to Knowledge Base article 2147289 for the exact sequence for upgrading these solutions.